Antonin-Deniau/php-fuzz/README.md

 $fuzzer = new Fuzzer($logger, new Mutator());

-function test($input) {
+// The 'application' to test (Here I'm using the fuzzer to reach the 'return true') function test($input) {
     if (strlen($input) !== 7) return false;
     if ($input[0] !== "P") return false;